 Most electrometers are based on a neon, mechanical or electronic choppers.
 But this one uses a selfoscillating parametric impedance converter made of 2 varicaps in a bridge.
 HP named them pico-diodes.
 They have a 10pA leakage current and that makes them usable as a very high resistance that can be controlled with a biascurrent to balance the bridge with the help of some capacitance.
 If a current enters the bridge, the balance is gone.
 The bridge amplifier starts to amplify this to restate the balance but it’s output is inverted, so it amplifies more and because there is some LCR and delay in the circuit it starts to oscillate.
 The magnitude of AC amplification is linear related to the current through the resistor.
 The AC signal gets rectified and fed to the analog meter.

 The resistance range covers 500K upto 2×10¹⁶ Ohm or more impressive if you note it the “normal” way; 20,000,000,000,000,000 Ohm, or 20 peta-Ohm.
 To be short, a Lot.

 Mine needed some TLC.
 It was used in a calibration lab that closed in the 80’s but all gear stayed there unused until it came to me thanks to someone I know.

 Inside are two PCB extenders.
-Very nice and a huge contrast with the miodern gear.
+Very nice and a huge contrast with the modern gear.
 Back then they promoted repairing your own gear.
 Today many brands try to make that as impossible as they can.
-Aligning is easy,.
-You have to ajust two voltages and feed it a 200mV test voltage to set the current range.
+Aligning is easy.
+You have to adjust two voltages and feed it a 200mV test voltage to set the current range.
 After that the start and end of the scale.